BDC Hamburger Icon

 What is a payment gateway?

-A payment gateway facilitates online credit card payments and other online payment app transactions in which a credit card is not physically present.
-The technology creates a secure connection between your business’s website and the credit card processing company.
+A payment gateway facilitates online payment app and card transactions in which a credit card is not physically present.
+The technology creates a secure connection between your business’s website and the credit card processing company to move encrypted data.

 Here’s how a payment gateway works: